Sentinal920/sentinal920.github.io/css/colors/data/walk-through.md

  --reference=RFILE
               use RFILE's mode instead of MODE values
 ```
-We can use this "--reference=RFILE" to our advantage
+We can use this "--reference=RFILE" to our advantage.

 Create any file with 777 permission and give reference to that file

 ```